Many of Daniel Jackson’s traits in Stargate SG-1 can be read as ADHD and Autism, and if we love him… perhaps we can learn to love ourselves.

 The pilot episode of Stargate SG-1, ‘Children of the Gods’ (S1, Ep1), upends the new home and family Daniel has created for himself, in a place where everyone expected him to be “different” and accepted him that way.
 Back at the newly-established Stargate Command, Daniel finds himself once again inside a system with cultural norms that are foreign to him, and sometimes go against the grain of his nature.
 This time, instead of trying and failing to conform, he takes the opposite approach.
 He continues to exercise his autonomy, using logic and persistence to push through the rejection he’s partially come to expect.

 Even after Daniel proves his value and more than earns his place on SG-1 over the next few seasons, there’s a part of him that’s never fully at home.
 In Season 3, his initial instinct after the death of his wife, Sha’re, is to want to pack up and leave SG-1 and the Stargate program for good, returning to the comforting familiarity of an Egyptian archeological dig instead of accepting comfort from his friends.
-Later in the season (‘Shades of Grey’ – S3, Ep18), when Jack O’Neill is running a covert op within SGC and pretends to go rogue, Daniel insightfully thinks there must be a reasonable explanation for why his friend appears to suddenly turn to the dark side.
+Later in the Stargate SG-1 episode ‘Shades of Grey’ (S3, Ep18), when Jack O’Neill is running a covert op within SGC and pretends to go rogue, Daniel insightfully thinks there must be a reasonable explanation for why his friend appears to suddenly turn to the dark side.
 Sensing that Daniel might blow his cover, O’Neill throws him off the scent in a move he later apologizes for, by intentionally triggering Daniel’s deep fear of rejection from someone he has opened up to.
 In the face of apparent betrayal, a few sentences are enough to convince Daniel that the past few years of their friendship could have all been a lie.

 Although they repair their relationship after the op is complete, that moment shows how the foundations of Daniel’s relationships remain precarious atop the lie he most fears to be true.
-It’s the same lie he wrestles with in the hours leading up to his death/ascension in ‘Meridian’ (S5, Ep21): that he is still not enough to be worthy of acceptance and love as he is.
+It’s the same lie he wrestles with in the hours leading up to his death/ascension in the Stargate SG-1 episode ‘Meridian’ (S5, Ep21): that he is still not enough to be worthy of acceptance and love as he is.

 Oma: The success or failure of your deeds does not add up to the sum of your life.
 Your spirit cannot be weighed.
 Judge yourself by the intention of your actions, and by the strength with which you faced challenges that have stood in your way.

-But in Season 7, after Daniel returns from ascension, we see a fundamental change in him that continues to develop throughout the last four seasons.
+But in Stargate SG-1 Season 7, after Daniel returns from ascension, we see a fundamental change in him that continues to develop throughout the last four seasons.
 Overall, he seems more confident and secure in himself than before.
 He does what he’s going to do without feeling the need to defend his reasoning, and says what he thinks without trying to persuade others to agree.
 His relationships undergo a qualitative shift, and his friendship with Jack O’Neill specifically takes on a new level of trust where before there was defensiveness and occasional culture clashes between militarism and humanism.
-After a harrowing encounter with the Ori at the start of Season 9, Daniel voluntarily confides in O’Neill in a way that makes him vulnerable – something he would never have done under the same circumstances in earlier seasons.
+After a harrowing encounter with the Ori at the start of Stargate SG-1 Season 9, Daniel voluntarily confides in O’Neill in a way that makes him vulnerable – something he would never have done under the same circumstances in earlier seasons.

-‘Orpheus’ (S7, Ep4) provides insight into the change.
+The Stargate SG-1 episode ‘Orpheus’ (S7, Ep4) provides insight into the change.
 It’s another episode I enjoy not just for itself, but for what it means to me personally.
 While Teal’c is wrestling with the fact that he no longer has the same rapid healing or (in his mind) the same strength as when he possessed a symbiote, Daniel is wrestling with the question of whether he could be doing more good if he were still an ascended being.

 Teal’c’s struggle resembles my previous fears that I was permanently deficient and incapable of functioning or accomplishing anything in my life.
 As he and I both learned, we may have real limitations we never expected to be living with, but there are still plenty of things we can do to adapt to our limits and maximize our strengths.